wangyuefan21/introduction2RelationalJoins/README.md

 ON student.name = score.student_name;
 ```

 `score` is the right table.
-The query would keey all records from `score` and find matches from `student`.
+The query would keep all records from `score` and find matches from `student`.
 Notice that `Peter` is not in `student`.
 Therefore, the query would not find a match for `Peter` and would have `NULL` in that row.

 name | class | student_name | score
 ------------- | ------------- | ------------- | -------------